JWT Authentication Implementation

 Implementation Status

-The OAuth 2.1 implementation provides complete security for the mcp-trino server with modern transport, proper authentication for all MCP methods, and production-ready security features.
+The JWT authentication implementation provides robust, server-level security for the mcp-trino server with modern transport protocols and comprehensive API protection.

 Last updated